Syncxv/discord-stuff/tutorials/modules.md

 }
 ```

-OK lets imagine exports is an object `let exports = {}` and we put the `add` function in it so the object will look like:
+IMAGINE this a.js file is a object `{}` and it currently has nothing in it HOWEVER when we do `export ...` we are adding stuff into this object `{}` lets call this object exports :)
+when we do `export function add...` this is whats happening

 ```ts
 let exports = {